 5. Get your heater serviced

 You should get your heating serviced at least once every 18-24 months.
 Not only will this ensure your heating is operating to its optimal efficiency, but it can also identify any potential health or safety issues.

 This is particularly important for gas heaters—gas heaters can be responsible for leaking Carbon Monoxide, which can cause a wide range of very serious health issues including death.

 Beat the cold this winter

 At HeatCool, we can help you beat the cold this winter by designing a home or office heating solution that is fit-for purpose, based on your individual heating needs.

-Contact us to arrange a professional on-site assessment and quote at your home or office from one of our experienced heating technicians.
+Contact us to arrange a professional on-site assessment and quote at your home or office from one of our experienced heating technicians in Melbourne.